Does this story sound familiar to you?

 Community association collections should be just that: collections.
 While the legal option should always remain on the table, it should be reserved for the most extreme cases.
 In this example, the board and management did nothing wrong, but was it the optimal strategy?

 The question needs to be asked: what does the board really want?
 Are they looking for a solution to a problem, or to punish the person who started it?
 If it is the former, their heart is in the right place.
 If it is the latter, then your association might have a bigger problem than delinquencies.
 An HOA collections solution may be the alternative you need to consider.

 It’s only normal to want to right a wrong, but justice is not the purview of a condo board of directors.
 The board exists to administer the association and the only motives they should have are guaranteeing safety and improving property values.
-If they are more interested in punitive measures than cost effective ones, you might have to question their judgement in other matters as well.
+If they are more interested in punitive measures than cost-effective ones, you might have to question their judgment in other matters as well.
 The goal here is for the HOA to recover delinquent assessments.

 Welcome to the Future of Collections

 There was a time when foreclosure was the only option, so you can’t really fault people for defaulting to that tactic.
 Fortunately, developments in the industry are providing community associations and their managers with flexible, reliable, and frankly more cost-effective solutions.
 In recent years, companies that specialize in HOA and condo collections have been causing a shift in the market.

 Today’s association collection agencies aren’t back-office boiler rooms or call centers.
 They are nimble firms that take a different approach to the collections process.
 They employ specialists with mediation and customer service training.
 They develop technologies specifically designed for the task at hand.
 Above all, they understand community associations: their rules, regulations, and the challenges faced by the people who live and work in them.